SuperPaintman/dotfiles/vim/.vim/plugged/vim-lsp-cxx-highlight/README.md

 The plugin requires `vim` or `neovim`.
 For `vim` `+timers` and `+byte_offset` are recommended but not required.

-Additionally a compatible language server and language server client is required.
+Additionally, a compatible language server and language server client is required.

 The following language servers and protocol extensions are supported: